 I see them.
 An elderly lady looks out the window from her hospital bed, recalling the time when she was part of the night.
 A young woman rushes barefoot on cold floors to make camomile tea.
 Another stares into the back of her spouse before getting up to Google untraceable poisons.

 Towards the end, Joseph chose to be a member of this four AM community.
-‘Time is running out, Annie,’ he told me, ‘I must make the most of it.’
+‘Time is running out, Lizzie,’ he told me, ‘I must make the most of it.’

 An hour a night for the last twenty years.
 I use the calculator on my iPhone to work out that this amounts to 7300 hours, which comes to three hundred and four days.
 Seeing that one hour a night is a conservative estimate, it would not be unreasonable to suggest that so far I’ve spent a year of my life lying scared in bed.
 I consider how much Joseph would have appreciated another year and decide to put a stop to it.